lammps/lammps/doc/src/fix_electrode_conp.rst

     *couple group-ID value*
-        group-ID = group of atoms treated as additional electrode value = electric potential or charge on this electrode *etypes values = atom types*
+        group-ID = group of atoms treated as additional electrode value = electric potential or charge on this electrode *etypes*
-        specify atom types exclusive to the electrode for optimized neighbor lists *ffield on/off*
+        construct optimized neighbor lists (types of the electrode must be exclusive to them) *ffield on/off*
         turn on/off finite-field implementation
     *write_mat filename*